allegheny-college-cmpsc-100-fall-2022/course-materials/CODE_OF_CONDUCT.md

 * Come in prepared with questions, a topic, or a clear objective
   * To achieve this, please add notes about expected topic(s) to a Google Calendar slot reservation (for instructor calendar)
 * Be prepared to recieve feedback, understanding that typically this means completing revisions on what ever you are working on
-* Respect the time of other students (i.e. be mannerly and quick)
+* Respect the time of other citizens (i.e. be mannerly and quick)
 * Have all assignments ready to discuss with the Professor
 * Not rely only on office hours (i.e. work should be attempted first)